 Skimming through the homepage may help you generate some ideas, depending on your niche.

-But what I recommend is searching for a specific topic in the search box.
+But what we recommend is searching for a specific topic in the search box.

-Here’s just a fraction of what I get when I search for “content marketing:”
+Here’s just a fraction of what we get when I search for “content marketing:”